surendra060/KeyDerivationWirelessChannel/online-processing/Online_QuantExtractionSadzadi/readme.txt

 ********************************************************************
 @ Surendra Sharma

-Implementation of Measureent and Qunatization using JeeNode v5 Devices
+Implementation of ONline Procesing - RSS Measurement and Qunatization using JeeNode v5 Devices
 ********************************************************************
 1. This program folder implements measurement, storage and recording of RSS values and implenets Quantization scheme.